Crossing My Wake

 Redd Hallow Campground

 L.T. posted the following on the AGLCA forum (American Great Loop Crusiers' Association).
 For my non Looper friends, I'll explain some of the terms L.T. used.
 Crossing my wake is Looper talk for getting back to where you started the Great Loop.
-Captains and Admirals are husbands and wives.
+Captains and Admirals are husbands and wives or wives and husbands as the case may be.
 Going Gold or Gold refers to the gold colored burgee (small flag) a Looper is entitled to fly by completing the Loop.
 Hoppies is an iconic marina since 1934 (that has seen better days) on the Mississippi River below St. Louis.
 The Rideau is another Canadian canal connecting Ottawa and Kingston, Ontario and The Inside Passage is a water route between Seattle and Skagway.

 Hey guys and girls!
 Remember me, L.T.
 Looper, the ‘cute’ little C-Dory with my yellow kayak buddy on my roof and my Captain’s bike on my transom?
 I crossed my wake today at Redd Hallow campground in Land Between the Lakes, Kentucky.
 I really enjoyed sharing the waterways with you over the past nine months.
 I know you big boys were only teasing me about my size and you smaller ones were just swell as we gossiped about Captains and Admirals!
 I even got to know a cute little canoe a few days ago who’s paddling the length of the Mississippi.
 Although she got to sleep on the beach, I’m still saying that for once, I wasn’t the smallest on the dock, at least at Hoppies.